heepster/binary_bash_http_server/README.md

 Komorebi has only one requirement: that `nc` is available somewhere in your $PATH.
 You can install it with:

 ```
-apt-get install netcat
+apt-get install netcat-openbsd
 ```

+The traditional netcat package doesn't seem to behave correctly, so make sure you get the openbsd version.

-If `netcat` isn't installed, Komorebi will automatically try to install it if it can find `apt-get`.
-It assumes you are `root` (heh).
+If `netcat-openbsd` isn't installed, Komorebi will automatically try to install it if it can find `apt-get`.
+It assumes you are `root` (Heh, sorry...).

 ## Usage